 Everyone is born with an inherent creative genius potential

-There is a study about what happened in a genius that makes him genius which found that it is the number of ways they intake information and bring them in harmony.
+There is a study about what happened in a genius that makes him a genius, which found that it is the number of ways they intake information and bring them in harmony.

-From being helpless to using his hands, starting to crawl, to walk, think and talk, it is amazing, it is a genius.
-Only twenty percent of us are operating at a genius level by the time we are five and with twenty only two percent.
+From being helpless to using his hands, starting to crawl, walk, think and talk, it is amazing; it is a genius.
+Only twenty percent of us are operating at a genius level by the time we are five, and with twenty, only two percent.
 How does this happen?

 Instead, to express our inherent potential and talent, we start to doubt ourselves.

-There have been beautiful teachers who realized this like Maria Montessori and Rudolf Steiner.
-We all heard of the Montessori school and the Waldorf school, which encourages kids to show their natural talent.
+There have been beautiful teachers who realized this, like Maria Montessori and Rudolf Steiner.
+We have all heard of the Montessori school and the Waldorf school, which encourage kids to show their natural talent.

-Not aware of this potential in kids, I remember the time living in Iran and our son was not yet five years old.
-He has been in Germany in Kindergarten before and did speak more German than Farsi.
-I thought to send him to school because I was alone with the kids most of the time and I wanted him to be with other kids.
+Not aware of this potential in kids, I remember the time living in Iran, and our son was not yet five years old.
+He has been in kindergarten in Germany before and spoke more German than Farsi.
+I thought to send him to school because I was alone with the kids most of the time, and I wanted him to be with other kids.

-It was possible that time to bring him to a private school.
-The principal and teachers all said he will not be able to make the first-class only speaking german mostly.
-I said it does not matter he is not yet five and can repeat the class and telling our son not to be afraid of this.
+It was possible at that time to bring him to a private school.
+The principal and teachers all said he will not be able to make the first class, only speaking german mostly.
+I said it does not matter he is not yet five and can repeat the class, and told our son not to be afraid of this.

-With our daughter it was right the opposite, she just started to talk and more Farsi than German.
-When she later went to school she was not good at German, it was a German /Iranian school and she too was talking both languages at the end.
-She had learned the ABC with her brother at home.
+With our daughter it was right the opposite; she just started to talk more in Farsi than German.
+When she later went to school she was not good at German, it was a German /Iranian school, and she too was talking both languages at the end.
+She had learned the ABCs with her brother at home.

 This was the time for me to start to read and learn about human potential.